tommasorigon/India-SequentiaLogit/predictive_perf.md

 #### ROC curve and performances

 For each model, we computed the AUC, the misclassification rate, the false positive and negative rates.
 The ROC curves for each model are computed and the performance indexes are reported in the table below.
+For the misclassification, we used a `cutoff=0.75` in order to obtain a balance between false positive and false negative.

 ```r